7-Step Guide to Magento Migration: +Tips, Best Practices, and Much More!

 According to a ServiceNow study, 57% of cyberattack victims reported that their breaches could’ve been prevented by installing an available patch.
 And 34% of those respondents were aware of the vulnerability before they were hacked.

 When June 2020 comes around, there will no longer be any official security patches for Magento 1.
-If you had mixed feelings before, it’s time to embrace change, because otherwise, you’ll be a sitting duck for hackers.
+If you had mixed feelings before, it’s time to embrace change and upgrade to Magento 2, because otherwise, you’ll be a sitting duck for hackers.

 Magento 2 features that are worth migrating for